presented by Kristine O’Brien, Training Specialist @ SUPAC and Colleen Crisell Transition Specialist Mid-State RSE-TASC

 FAMILY CONNECTIONS: MEANINGFUL ENGAGEMENT IN THE SPECIAL EDUCATION PROCESS

-ABOUT THIS SERIES: All parents and family members can and should have meaningful participation in their children’s education, especially when the child receives special education supports and services.
+All parents and family members can and should have meaningful participation in their children’s education, especially when the child receives special education supports and services.
 Effectively communicating and collaborating with the school team is essential to improved outcomes for students with disabilities.
-Cortland City School District is pleased to host this six-part Family Engagement Series present by SUPAC-Syracuse University Parent Assistance Center.
-Each session will provide strategies and information to build upon the next in helping families to navigate and participate in the Special Education Process for their children.
+Baldwinsville Central Schools is pleased to host this four-part Family Engagement Series present by SUPAC-Syracuse University Parent Assistance Center.
+Each session will provide strategies and information to build upon the next in helping families to navigate and participate in the Special Education Process for their children!

 Where: EFR 1820 Lemoyne Ave., Syracuse NY 13208

 When: Thursday April 19, 2018

 Time: Noon to 2pm Bring your own lunch, beverages are provided